-Wilson, V. (in press).
+Wilson, V. (2018).
 Hominid.
 In Encyclopedia of Animal Cognition and Behavior.
 Springer.

-Wilson, V. (in press).
+Wilson, V. (2018).
 Hominoid.
 In Encyclopedia of Animal Cognition and Behavior.
 Springer.

 Wilson, V. A. D., Inoue-Murayama, M. & Weiss, A. (2018).
 A comparison of personality in the common and Bolivian squirrel monkey (Saimiri sciureus and Saimiri boliviensis).
 Journal of Comparative Psychology, 132(1), 24.